idkgj1233/SC-Video-Compressor-Bot/README.md

     [-] API_HASH :   You can get this value from https://my.telegram.org
-    [-] AUTH_USERS : allow only pre-defined users to use this bot, You can get this From @userinfobot [-] BOT_TOKEN : You can get thus value from https://t.me/BotFather [-] CHAT_BASE_TOKEN : You can get this value from http://chatbase.com/ [+] The SC-TRenamer-bot will not work without setting the mandatory vars.
+    [-] AUTH_USERS : allow only pre-defined users to use this bot, You can get this From @userinfobot [-] BOT_TOKEN : You can get thus value from https://t.me/BotFather [+] The SC-TRenamer-bot will not work without setting the mandatory vars.
 ```